Author

 Feb 11, 2026

-Benedict Anderson: Imagined Communities Summary & Key Terms
+Benedict Anderson's Imagined Communities: Summary & Key Terms

 A breakdwown of Benedict Anderson’s theory of the nation as an imagined community, print capitalism, and why this matters.